 Fayette Station Road and Grandview are a strong one-two punch

-- Start earlier than you think you need to.
+- Start earlier than feels necessary.

 - Don’t add a second major hike unless everyone still feels great.